tothenew/pennypincher/README.md

 4. A csv inventory of whole account for comparison and tool coverage.

 ### Future scope
-1. Cron suppport in clouydformation.
+1. Cron suppport in cloudformation.
 2. Intellegent trend analysis on shared reports.